Lrozinskas/assignment5/README.md

 #### Topicanalysis
 This file utilizes a jupyter notebook and the pyLDAvis.gensim_models to look over the data we take in (the terms from video titles) and creates an intertopic distance map with principal componenet axis to plot the distributions.

+#### Tests
+Not fully working, check updates in Python and imports to see if able to remedy

 ## Credits
 #### General Analysis